ultraio/docs-blockchain/docs/products/ultra-wallet/purchase-uniq-factory.md

 outline: [0, 4]
 ---

-# Purchase an Uniq Factory using FIAT or UOS
+# Uniq Factory purchase using FIAT or UOS

 To facilitate the purchase of an Uniq Factory with FIAT or Blockchain tokens, the Ultra platform provides the `ultra.purchaseItem(itemType, itemId)` API method.
 This method is designed to initiate the purchase process for a specific item, identified by its type and unique ID on the blockchain.